 The University of Mississippi provides several advantages to ROTC students wishing to reach high proficiency in foreign language, especially Mandarin Chinese:

-Air Force & Army ROTC students who are also accepted into a Language Flagship Program are eligible for a ROTC-Flagship scholarship, which has all of the following benefits:
+Air Force & Army ROTC students who are also accepted into a Language Flagship Program are eligible for a ROTC-Flagship scholarship, which has the following benefits:

-- 4 years of full tuition (including non-resident fees)*
+- Up to 4 years of full tuition (including non-resident fees)*

 Flagship students in ROTC also receive

 - Scholarships to cover the full programmatic cost for the Flagship overseas summer, including tuition, housing, airfare, etc., plus a meal stipend**

 - Scholarships to cover the full programmatic cost for the Chinese Flagship Capstone year, including tuition, housing, airfare, etc., plus a meal stipend**

 - Scholarships to cover the full programmatic cost for the UM Chinese Flagship pre-freshman domestic summer, including tuition, housing, books, and a meal stipend***

 Flagship ROTC students, as with all ROTC students, are also eligible for the applicable opportunities described in the Project GO section below.